IBM/db2sock-ibmi/README.md

 I am not being evil.
 On contrary, fork project in-memory idea is clever(ish).
 I am simply trying to help avoid weeks of effort that will most likely ultimately be scraped.

-BTW â€“ PASE community suggestion of porting fflib to wrapper _PGMCALL/_ILECALL has been heralded as replacement for toolkits.
+BTW – PASE community suggestion of porting fflib to wrapper _PGMCALL/_ILECALL has been heralded as replacement for toolkits.
 Unfortunately this has same 'bad' in-memory hack consequences for web sites discussed.